 The energy of the unknown source is determined from the equation of the calibration line using a known energy.
 To pinpoint the source, the calculated energy is contrasted with data from the literature.
 It should be noted that it is only a rough estimate and may not be the source of radiation in its entirety.
 Due to the possibility of errors during the Gaussian fitting in ROOT, values may vary.
 The attenuation coefficients of aluminium and copper are determined using the BGO detector at 2000 V and Cs-137 as the radioactive source.
 The reduction of an x-ray beam as it passes through matter is known as attenuation, and each material has its own attenuation coefficient.
 This is a critical factor in medical imaging.
 When the two materials are compared, copper has a higher attenuation coefficient than aluminium.
-Copper has a higher attenuation coefficient than aluminium.
-Copper has a higher attenuation detector, SRIM simulation, and the pixel detector.
+Copper has a higher atomic number and density than aluminium, making it more efficient for shielding.
+The range of alpha particles in air is determined using the plastic detector, SRIM simulation, and the pixel detector.
 It ranges from 3 to 4 cm, depending on the detector, the radioactive source, and the intensity of the energy applied.
 In a nutshell, the project's primary goals have been accomplished.